A Data-driven Loss Weighting Scheme across Heterogeneous Tasks for Image Denoising

-To solve this bi-level optimization problem, we utilize a simple yet efficient way.
-The denoising models in the lower-level problem can usually be solved by applying appropriate algorithms.
-For example, in Algorithm ~\ref{algo-weight}, we show the general form of applying Alternating Direction Method of Multipliers (ADMM) \citep{ADMM}.
-Details of how to get Algorithm~\ref{algo-weight} are included in Appendix \ref{append-algo}.
-Besides, there are two points to concern for the lower-level problem.
-First, when training $h_\theta$, we need to set an appropriate number of steps to run the algorithm because it usually takes many steps for the algorithm to converge while the computational graph of each step has to be stored.
-Second, each updating rule in the algorithm should be differentiable with respect to (w.r.t.) their variables such that the final $\hat{\X}$ is differentiable w.r.t. $\W$.
+To solve the bilevel optimization problem \eqref{multi-bilevel-up}-\eqref{multi-bilevel-down}, we utilize an efficient method called ``unrolling".
+The idea of unrolling is to apply an algorithm to solve the lower problem with a fixed number of iterations.
+The entire process of iteration replaces the lower-level problem.
+Consequently, the algorithm's output serves as an approximation of the true solution $\hat{\X}(\theta)$.
+An example using Alternating Direction Method of Multipliers (ADMM) \cite{ADMM} is summarized in \cref{algo-weight}.
+Details can be found in \cref{sec:append-algo}.
+There are two points of concern for the lower-level problem.
+First, we need to set an appropriate number of iterations because the algorithm typically requires many steps to converge, and the computational graph of each step must be stored.
+An excessive number of steps not only increases computational resource requirements but also compromises efficiency.
+Second, each updating rule in the algorithm should be differentiable with respect to (w.r.t.) its variables so that the final $\hat{\X}$ is differentiable w.r.t. $\W$ and gradient-descent-based methods can be used for the upper-level problem.
 Thus, we tend to choose simple denoising models (source models) when designing the lower-level problem for more efficient training.
-For example, denoising models with nuclear norm or total variation norm as regularization usually have closed-form solutions for the corresponding $\X$-subproblem (update $\X$) and are relatively easy to optimize.
-Now suppose that the derivative $\partial\hat{\X}/\partial h_\theta$ (i.e., $\partial\hat{\X}/\partial \W$) exists and is tractable, by chain rule, the gradient used to update the network parameter $\theta$ can be represented by
+For example, denoising models with nuclear norm or total variation norm as regularization term usually have closed-form solutions for the corresponding $\X$-subproblem (i.e., the update for $\X$) and are relatively easy to optimize.
+For the upper-level problem \eqref{multi-bilevel-up}, general methods for optimizing neural networks can be used, e.g., Adam \cite{ADAM}.
+By chain rule, the gradients w.r.t. $\theta$ backpropagate through the iteration process.
+Specifically, let $\X_{k} = g_{k}[\X_{k-1}; h_\theta(\Y)]$ denote the entire $k$-th step of \cref{algo-weight}\footnote{The complete expression for $g_{k}$ is $g_{k}[\X_{k-1};h_\theta(\Y)] = \arg\min\limits_{\X}\mu/2\left\|\X - (\Z_{k} - \Gamma_{k-1}/\mu)\right\|^2 + R(\X)$, where $\Z_{k} = (\W^2\odot\Y + \mu\X_{k-1} + \Gamma_{k-1})/(\W^2 + \mu)$ and $\W = h_\theta(\Y)$.
+The total number of iterations is $K$}.
+The lower-level problem then is replaced by